AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

   // std-block(image("../../figures/img/circle-scenario-preview-2.png")),
   // std-block(image("../../figures/img/circle-scenario-preview-3.png")),
   caption: [
-  Screenshot of the circle environment with $N_R = 20$.
+  Screenshot of the #scenario[Circle] environment with $N_R = 20$.
 The left image shows the robot in their start positions at $t=0$.
 Their factorgraph is extended infront of them pointing to the antipodal point across the circle.
 The right hand side shows the end of a run with each robot having moved across the circle.
 The traversed path of each robot is traced.
 ],
 )<f.scenarios.circle>